RebelModz/My-Android-Mod-Menu/README.md

 ## Credits:
 LGLTeam: https://github.com/LGLTeam <br />
 Original Mod Menu: https://github.com/LGLTeam/Android-Mod-Menu <br />
-All the other credits are given in Original Mod Menu.
+All the other credits are given in Original Mod Menu and inside the codes.